 3) Your future, such as investments, trips and classes

 “Your decisions now very much affect how your future dollars are divided among those three,” Eells says.
 “To give yourself the greatest choices, it makes sense to be very cautious about adding to item 1.”

 While simply being aware of whether a given stress is arising from a future fear or past struggle won’t necessarily solve all your present-day problems, it can help alleviate unnecessary tension.
 And that can help you deal more effectively with the situation at hand.

 It can also change how you experience the world.
 As Robert Gass explains, “Our capacity to be centered in the present moment increases our capacity to be content, joyful and at peace in ourselves.”

 Be Here Now

 Do you find yourself experiencing unnecessary stress?
 Try these simple techniques:

-Create a current connection.
+- Create a current connection.
 “Couples can go for hours complaining about their situation,” says psychologist Robert Gass.
 “All it takes to break that tension is for one of them to reach out in the moment.”
 Touching your partner’s hand or smiling could go a long way toward easing stress — and toward bringing you both into the here and now.
 (See “Why Physical Contact Matters for Your Health” for more.)

-Clear the clutter.
+- Clear the clutter.
 When your environment is free of unnecessary objects, you can see your current situation more clearly.
 You also stop wasting time looking for lost items and expending energy shuffling outdated stuff from place to place.
 Plus, you’ll have more room in your life for fresh ideas.
 (Learn how to lighten your load at “The Living Experiment: Clutter“).